Potty Training Boys in only 3 Days – Tips, Tales and Takes

 We did stickers, cars, Dora and again in that order.

-Not as much drink today but more a normal intake.
-I flooded him yesterday as you are supposed to.
+Not as much drinking today, but more a normal intake.
+I flooded him yesterday, as you are supposed to.

-There are no real funny highlights to share so far today.
-It has been pretty normal stuff and progress has been made.
+There are no really funny highlights to share so far today.
+It has been pretty normal stuff, and progress has been made.

 Thanks for all the emails and Facebook thoughts.
 I will report again later on.